CAMMA-public/cholectriplet2022/docker.md

 Docker Build and Validation Guidedline
 =========================================================

-This guide provides 3 step process to build and validate your Docker submission
+This guide provides 3-step processes to build and validate your Docker submission

 1. Download host resources
 2. Build Docker image